scottw2/scottw2.github.io/_posts/2022-07-16-a-few-charts-on-eu-energy.md

 ---
-layout: post
+layout: post-2
 title: A Few Charts on EU Energy
 description: A Few Charts on EU Energy
-summary: A Few Charts on EU Energy
+summary: Visualising energy sources of European Union countries.
 comments: true
 tags: [R]
 published: true
+image: /assets/images/a-few-charts-on-eu-energy/post_image.png
 ---

-### Introduction

 <!---
 add in EU27 into each grid - either top right or bottom left.
 Perhaps edit the grid to add in for each chart, instead of doing in illustrator. so some overall EU comments can be made.